dread-python-matt/Communicator/README.md

 | Nieznany | Unknown (default login for auto‑registered peers) |
 | ja | me (owner tag for locally sent messages) |
 | `RECIVED` / `Unavailebilaty` | misspellings of *Received* / *Unavailability* in the code |

----

-*This documentation package was produced by a source‑level review of the repository.
-See [`EVALUATION.md`](./EVALUATION.md) for a scored assessment and [`ADDITIONAL.md`](./ADDITIONAL.md) for candidate/skills insights and job‑matching guidance.*